jlacombe/learning-to-generate-wasserstein-barycenters/README.md

 The comparison between our model and the Deep Wasserstein Embedding (DWE) method from https://arxiv.org/pdf/1710.07457.pdf can be done by first training such a model using the different .sh scripts we provide in the dwe folder or by using the pretrained DWE models provided in `dwe/models`:
 * each DWE model is represented by 5 sub-folders `[MODEL_ID]_autoencoder`, `[MODEL_ID]_dwe`, `[MODEL_ID]_emd`, `[MODEL_ID]_feat`, `[MODEL_ID]_unfeat` where `[MODEL_ID]` corresponds to the id of the DWE model used;
 * `[MODEL_ID]` = `randshapes` corresponds to the pretrained modified DWE model, adapted to handle 512x512 images and trained on our synthetic dataset;
-* `[MODEL_ID]` = `randshapes_28x28` corresponds to the pretrained original DWE model, trained on our synthetic dataset downsampled from 512x512 to 28x28;
+* `[MODEL_ID]` = `randshapes_28x28` corresponds to the pretrained original DWE model, trained on our synthetic dataset downsampled from 512x512 to 28x28.
-* `[MODEL_ID]` = `cat` corresponds to the pretrained original DWE model, trained on a subset of the GoogleDoodle / Quickdraw dataset, containing only sketches of cats.

 Please also note that the code inside the dwe folder corresponds to a modified version of https://github.com/mducoffe/Learning-Wasserstein-Embeddings.
 The original implementation of DWE was in Python 2, we adapted it to Python 3 and performed multiple modifications.

 #### Generation of ground truth Wasserstein distances for medium or high resolution images
-If you want to train your own DWE model, you will have to compute the wasserstein distances between each pair of inputs of your dataset.
-To do so, you can either use EMD or GeomLoss: if the resolution of your images is small enough (28x28 for instance) we recommend to use EMD; else you will probably have to use GeomLoss to compute these distances (this is what we do for the 512x512 images).
-If you use GeomLoss, follow the following steps (else skip them):
+If you want to train your own DWE model, you will have to consider the Wasserstein distances between each pair of inputs of your dataset.
+If you are using the barycenters dataset we provide, the corresponding Wasserstein distances dataset is also available in the `datasets` folder.

+If you wish to compute Wasserstein distances, we propose 2 options using EMD or GeomLoss.
+If the resolution of your images is small enough (28x28 for instance) we recommend to use EMD; else you will probably have to use GeomLoss to compute these distances (this is what we do for the 512x512 images).
+If you use GeomLoss, follow the following steps (else go directly to the [next part](#Training-a-DWE-model)):
 1. go into `wdists_generation`;
 2. open `run_generate_wdists.sh` and adjust the following parameters:
     - `input_shapes_path` the full path towards the .h5 file containing the synthetic 2D shapes (see "2D random shapes generation");